btrskevin/vulnscan/README.md

 # Python Port Scanner

-This is a Python script that automates various Nmap scan tasks, such as:
+This Python script automates various Nmap scan tasks, making it easier for beginners to execute port scans through an interactive and friendly menu.

 ## Disclaimer: